 Ocular Melanoma Diagnosis

 Diagnosing eye melanoma begins with a dilated eye exam by an ophthalmologist.
-Because ocular melanoma may not show any symptoms at first, the disease is often detected during a routine eye exam.
+Because ocular melanoma may not cause any symptoms at first, the disease is often detected during a routine eye exam.

-A melanoma differs from a nevus, or mole in the eye.
+A melanoma differs from a nevus, or mole, in or on the eye.
 Melanomas inside the eye may have different colors ranging from dark to light brown, orange, or no color at all.
 They are thicker and than usual and can leak fluid.

 If your ophthalmologist suspects that you have ocular melanoma, he or she may recommend more tests.
 These may include:

 Ultrasound examination of the eye

 An ultrasound examination of the eye is a procedure in which high-energy sound waves (ultrasound) are bounced off the internal tissues of the eye to make echoes.
 Eye drops are used to numb the eye and a small probe that sends and receives sound waves is placed gently on the surface of the eye.
 The echoes make a picture of the inside of the eye.
-The resulting image allows the ophthalmologist to measure the thickness of the melanoma.
+The resulting image allows the ophthalmologist to measure the size of the melanoma.

 This procedure uses a dye injected into your arm, which travels into your eye.
 A special camera then takes pictures of the inside of your eye to see if there is any blockage or leakage.